infobloxopen/farsight.collector.colo/docs/deploy.md

 1. Prepare `values.yaml` from the example [values.yaml](./charts/farsight-collector-colo/values.yaml)

-1. Prepare a `Secret` resource from `aws-credential.txt`.
+1. Prepare a `Secret` resource from `aws-credential` file (the file name must be exact).
 It should contain:
     ```
     [default]
     aws_access_key_id =